jpfulton/blog/content/blog/2023-07-19-azure-personal-network-vpn-gateway/index.md

 the `IKEv2` and `OpenVPN` tunnel types which provide cross-platform support in a point-to-site configuration.
 Additionally, resources of the `Basic` SKU cannot be resized to other SKUs.
-They must first be deleted and new resources in their place.
+They must first be deleted and new resources created in their place.
 To provide cross-platform support, this post will use the `VpnGw1`.

 As this type of Azure resource is best suited for enterprise applications,